datasciencecampus/access-to-services/propeR/manual.md

 Inside the zipped folder will be the following files: ttfis\*\*\*.alf, ttfis\*\*\*.dat, ttfis\*\*\*.flf, ttfis\*\*\*.mca, ttfis\*\*\*.msn, ttfis\*\*\*.set, ttfis\*\*\*.tsi, and ttfis\*\*\*.ztr.
 Most of these files are difficult to read, hence the need for GTFS.

-We used the sql tool [dtd2mysql](https://github.com/open-track/dtd2mysql) to convert the files into a SQL database, then into the GTFS format.
+We used the sql tool [dtd2mysql](https://github.com/open-track/dtd2mysql) created by [planar network](https://planar.network/) to convert the files into a SQL database, then into the GTFS format.
 The [dtd2mysql github](https://github.com/open-track/dtd2mysql) page gives a guide on how to convert the data.
 This method used here was:

 1. Create a sql database with an appropriate name (e.g., 'train_database').
 Note, this is easiest done under the root username with no password.
 2. Run the following in a new terminal/command line window within an appropriate directory: